Pillar 4 of 4 / Updated May 2026

 Section 179D Deduction

-Federal deduction for energy-efficient commercial building property — envelope, HVAC, lighting that exceeds ASHRAE standards.
+Federal deduction for energy-efficient commercial building property - envelope, HVAC, lighting that exceeds ASHRAE standards.
 Substantially expanded by the Inflation Reduction Act with deduction values up to $5+/SF when prevailing wage and apprenticeship requirements are met.
-Highly impactful on IMP-envelope cold storage, high-performance industrial, and LEED-targeted commercial projects.
+Highly impactful on IMP-envelope cold storage, FM-rated assemblies, high-performance industrial, and LEED-targeted commercial projects.

 Solar / ITC